-Where CFIL executes Client Orders and owes a duty of Best Execution, all sufficient steps will be taken to obtain the best possible execution result on a consistent basis taking into account the following Execution Factors:
+Where CFIL executes client orders and owes a duty of Best Execution, all sufficient steps will be taken to obtain the best possible execution result on a consistent basis taking into account the following execution factors:

-- price,
+- price;

-- cost,
+- cost;

-- speed of execution,
+- speed of execution;

-- likelihood of execution and settlement reliability,
+- likelihood of execution and settlement reliability;

-- order size,
+- · order size;

-- nature of Client Order or any other consideration relevant to the execution of the Client Order.
+- nature of client order or any other consideration relevant to the execution of the client order.

-While the weighting and relevance of these factors may vary, price will ordinarily merit a high relative importance in obtaining the BPR for a Client.
+While the weighting and relevance of these factors may vary, price will ordinarily merit a high relative importance in obtaining the BPR for a client.
 Where CFIL executes an order on behalf of a retail client, the BPR will be determined in terms of the total consideration i.e. price of the financial instrument and the costs related to execution of the order, including execution venue fees, clearing and settlement fees and any other fees paid to third parties involved in the execution of the order.

-However, markets, instruments and transaction types vary greatly in terms of liquidity, depth, transparency, certainty, ease and speed of execution etc. CFIL may therefore take into consideration other Execution Criteria that alter the relative importance of execution elements (execution criteria other than price may assume equal or greater importance) and thereby permit CFIL the required flexibility to cater for Clients with differing priorities and execute orders based on other factors that will result in CFIL acting in the best interest of the client.
-Such Execution Criteria may include, but are not limited to:
+However, markets, instruments and transaction types vary greatly in terms of liquidity, depth, transparency, certainty, ease and speed of execution etc. CFIL may therefore take into consideration other execution criteria that alter the relative importance of execution elements (execution criteria other than price may assume equal or greater importance) and thereby permit CFIL the required flexibility to cater for clients with differing priorities and execute orders based on other factors that will result in CFIL acting in the best interest of the client.
+Such execution criteria may include, but are not limited to:

-- The clients status as a retail client or a professional client; - Prevailing market conditions, including when a fast market is declared Business continuity event - · Characteristics of the Client, - Characteristics, size and settlement terms of the Client Order, - Characteristics of the financial instruments that are subject of the Client Order, - Characteristics of the execution venues to which that Client Order can be directed; and - Whether the client has provided any specific instruction.

-Trading Over the Counter ('OTC') execution as opposed to an execution on a trading venue.
+- The client's status as a retail client or a professional client; - Prevailing market conditions, including when a fast market is declared a business continuity event; - Characteristics of the client; - Characteristics, size and settlement terms of the client order; - Characteristics of the financial instruments that are subject of the client order; - Characteristics of the execution venues to which that client order can be directed; and - Whether the client has provided any specific instruction. - Trading over the counter ('OTC') execution as opposed to an execution on a trading venue.

-Based on the above Execution Factors and Execution Criteria, and subject to any specific client instruction, CFIL will exercise discretion, based on market experience, knowledge, commercial judgement, the relevant Security and the type of Client Order to obtain the BPR with regards to the execution of a Client Order.
+Based on the above execution factors and execution criteria, and subject to any specific client instruction, CFIL will exercise discretion, based on market experience, knowledge, commercial judgement, the relevant security and the type of client order to obtain the BPR with regards to the execution of a client order.